 The negative consequences associated with the emphasis on growth has been called “growthism”.
 According to Erik Lindberg Growthism is inexorably embedded in our systems, directing and controlling them, and giving the impression of an inescapable natural law.

-Growthism is a belief forged over the last two centuries that subscribes to the dogma that achievement of our society is principally measured by increase in economic measures such as GDP and per capita or volume of trade.
+Growthism is a belief forged over the last two centuries that subscribes to the dogma that the achievements of our society are principally measured by an increase in economic measures such as GDP and per capita or volume of trade.
 This view is premised on unquestioned assumptions.
 The facts indicate that growthism runs counter to humanity’s need to live within the thermodynamic and biological limits of our environment.

 Growthists are ubiquitous and as Lindberg points out, “Every American hero from Christopher Columbus to the present has been a Growthist; and this has not of course changed with the entrepreneurial hero.”
 This perspective is shared by both ends of the political spectrum.
 Although they may differ on how to get there, both liberals and conservatives subscribe to economic models predicated on growth.

 The almost universal reliance on growth has serious consequences, because as Kent Welton indicates, “Growthism lacks both context and assent by the vast majority.
 As such, it is doomed to produce social and ecological ruin and political turmoil.”